This blog highlights our successes, press releases, and progress made in our efforts to make Ventura County more Fire Safe

 Since inception, the VRFSC has facilitated vegetation management and fuel reduction programs for residents in the wildland urban interface, provided support for preparing homes to survive wildfire, and delivered ongoing education and outreach programs throughout Ventura County.

-In 2019, after almost ten years, the VRFSC went from an all-volunteer organization to hiring paid staff (executive director, support staff and consultants), and opening their first physical office space at the Poinsettia Pavilion.
+In 2019, after almost ten years, the VRFSC went from an all-volunteer organization to hiring paid staff (executive director, support staff and consultants), and opened their first physical office space at the Poinsettia Pavilion.
 In 2021, the VRFSC moved to the Farm Bureau Building in Ventura to accommodate our growing staff.